-3.2.2 Documented plans to improve access
+3.2.2 Documented plans to improve stakeholder engagement

 Plans are the means by which the service's mission and policies are implemented.
-Planning for access provides the mechanism by which a service prioritises the stakeholders in its community and works out the range, type and scale of access methods.
+Planning for engagement provides the mechanism by which a service prioritises the stakeholders in its communities and works out the range, type and scale of access and engagement methods it will use.
 In so doing the service must decide what resources this will require, what resources are available and how it will meet gaps in that resourcing (e.g. seeking grant funding, using volunteers, developing staff skills).
 Once the service has a plan it can use this to explain its work to stakeholders, feed into other planning and decision-making processes, engage potential partners and advocate for resources.

 The plan also provides the benchmark for measuring the performance of the service and individual staff.
-Well-thought out access planning enables a service to make best use of its resources, advocate for its needs and present a professional attitude to stakeholders
+Well-thought out stakeholder planning enables a service to make best use of its resources, advocate for its needs and present a professional attitude to all its stakeholders